 It used to be that writers were at the mercy of several publishing industry professionals: agents, publisher’s representatives, even the lowly slush-pile reader.
 A ‘no’ response from any of these could almost certainly dash the hopes of even the most thick-skinned among us.

 But the gatekeepers is dead.
 Amazon changed all that.
 So did Apple iBooks and others, but Amazon gets the credit for leveling the playing field for all.

 It’s 2017 and although these professionals still exist, you never have to deal with any of them to publish and sell your writing.
 Self-publishing, once the bane of writers everywhere, is now considered the mainstream mode of publishing.

 They simply don’t exist any longer.
 If you’re a writer and you’re still kvetching about the lack of opportunity, you’d better check that comment at the curb.

 If you can click, you can publish.
 With only a few clicks that final draft of your novel that you’ve been too nervous to submit to an agent or publisher can be published and selling on Amazon, Apple iBooks, or on your own website.

 Subscriptions are the fastest way to getting paid to write

-I’ve been writing articles over at SubscriptionMastermind.com for a while.
+I’ve been writing posts about this topic for a while.
 They’re about packaging what you already know into shareable and digestible bite-sized email subscriptions.
 Subscriptions are a time-tested way to attract readers, get paid to write, and publish what you already know.

 Non-fiction sells better than fiction.
-If you’ve got a non-fiction book that solves a painful problem that a large group of folks suffer with, your book can be like ripe fruit just ready to be picked.
+If you’ve got a non-fiction book that solves a painful problem that a large group of people suffers from, your book can be like ripe fruit just ready to be picked.